 Non-conductive Material Challenges

-Though plasma cutters are highly effective for cutting conductive materials, they face significant challenges when dealing with non-conductive substances like glass.
+Though plasma cutters are highly effective for cutting conductive materials, they struggle with non-conductive substances like glass.

 Using a plasma cutter on glass can lead to: